Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Conclusions

 \section{Conclusions}

 Despite the key technological importance of ZnO in many applications, its crystallization features are at present relatively poorly understood.
-This is due to overwhelming computational effort necessary for dedicated simulations, which excludes a direct use of DFT-based methods and requires fine interatomic potentials, able to correctly account for the structural diversity of ZnO.
+This is due to overwhelming computational effort necessary for dedicated simulations, which excludes a direct use of DFT-based methods and requires fine interatomic potentials, able to correctly account for the structural diversity of ZnO as well as for its behaviour at finite and high temperatures.

-With the goal to access the structure of critical nucleus in a homogeneous liquid ZnO phase and to follow the subsequent growth of the ZnO crystal, we have constructed and validated a new robust Machine Learning Interatomic Potential (MLIP) suitable for large-scale simulations (nanosecond-long molecular dynamics of several hundreds of atoms).
-The potential is based on physically-motivated mathematical formulation and a constrained LassoLars method is used for identification and adjustment of its pertinent parameters.
-The training database was composed of DFT-GGA results on a variety of ordered crystalline structures, but includes also disordered and amorphous configurations, such as obtained in high-temperature molecular dynamics simulations.
-We show that the new interaction potential successfully reproduces the fine structural and energetic DFT-GGA characteristics of six of the most stable ZnO bulk polymorphs as well as of their low-index surfaces.
-Moreover, it also improves the simulated structural characteristics of liquid ZnO such that they become quasi-indistinguishable from the DFT ones.
-Finally, the obtained potential was successfully tested on completely untrained structures made of nanoparticles in different crystal phases.
-Altogether, these extensive testings demonstrate the reliability and the transferability of our PLIP model which was then employed to study the crystallization of zinc oxide.
+With the goal to observe crystal nucleation in a homogeneous ZnO liquid phase and to follow the subsequent crystal growth, we have constructed and validated a new robust machine learning interatomic potential suitable for large-scale simulations (nanosecond molecular dynamics of several thousands of atoms).
+The potential is based on physically-motivated mathematical formulation and a constrained LassoLars method is used to identify and adjust its pertinent parameters.
+The training database was composed of DFT-GGA results on a variety of ordered crystalline structures while also including surface and disordered configurations.
+We show that the new interaction potential successfully reproduces the delicate structural and energetic DFT-GGA characteristics of six of the most stable ZnO bulk polymorphs as well as of their low-index surfaces.
+The potential was also successfully tested on completely untrained structures made of nanoparticles in different crystal phases and was shown to reproduce the vibrational characteristics and free energy behaviour of the most stable bulk polymorphs.
+Importantly, while not trained in this regime, it also correctly accounts for the structural characteristics of high temperature liquid ZnO such that they become quasi-indistinguishable from the DFT ones.
+These extensive testings demonstrate the reliability and the transferability of the PLIP model which was then employed to study the crystallization of zinc oxide.